Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 Metric calculator uses [TDigest](https://github.com/isarn/isarn-sketches) library for computation of percentile value.

 **This metric works with only one column.**

-All get percentile metrics are defined in `getPercentile` subsection.
 Additional parameters should be supplied:

 * `accuracyError` - *Optional, default is `0.01`*.
 Accuracy error for calculation of percentile.
 * `target` - *Required*.
 The number from the set of values in the column, for which percentile is determined.

-Metric increment returns `Failure` status for rows where value in the specified column is not castable to number.
+Metric is not reversible and metric increment returns `Failure` status for rows where value in the specified column cannot be cast to number.

+All get percentile metrics are defined in `getPercentile` subsection.

 ### Column Equality Metric